 Leslie A. Schwalm

-Leslie's current research explores the meaning, impact, and public memory of emancipation.
-Her book titled Emancipation's Diaspora (UNC Press, 2009), explores the ways in which the destruction of slavery became a national phenomenon, as opposed to a southern one.
+Leslie's second book, titled Emancipation's Diaspora (UNC Press, 2009), explores the ways in which the destruction of slavery became a national, and not only a southern, phenomenon.
+She explores the contest over the meaning of emancipation and black citizenship between white and African American Midwesterners, men and women, during and after the Civil War.
 She has published two articles related to her research on this project.
 "Emancipation Day Celebrations: The Commemoration of Slavery and Freedom in Iowa," was awarded the Iowa State Historical Society's Throne-Aldrich Certificate of Recognition. "'Overrun With Free Negroes?: Emancipation and Wartime Migration in the Upper Midwest," was selected by the Organization of American Historians for inclusion in Best Articles in American History (Palgrave Press, 2006).

 Courses recently taught by Professor Schwalm include: